5 Billion to 1: Data Engineering for Fraud Analysis

 Utilizing Power BI for analysis proves challenging as direct connection to the entire dataset is hindered by limitations.
 Loading the data into the report hits the memory threshold, causing reload failures.
 Additionally, utilizing direct query necessitates a larger warehouse, leading to significant cost escalation if used consistently throughout the day.

-To overcome these challenges, XYZ Bank had to find innovative solutions to optimize their data visualization process.
+To overcome these challenges, XYZ Bank had to find advanced data solutions to optimize their data visualization process.
 They had to explore alternative methods of data loading and querying to ensure smooth and efficient analysis without compromising on performance or incurring unnecessary costs.

 THE GOAL